 J.T.
 Rogers (B.F.A.
 Drama ’90) wrote the screenplay for HBO’s “Oslo,” which is nominated for outstanding television movie.
 The movie is adapted from Rogers’ Tony Award-winning play;

 Matt Petrosky (B.F.A.
 Film ‘00) is camera operator and Steadicam operator, Callie Moore (Film) is assistant camera operator, Alex Bickel (B.F.A.
 Film ‘04) is colorist, Sofia Yankelevitch (B.F.A.
-Film ’16) is props crew member and Tyler Blythe (B.F.A.
-Film ’11) on Amazon’s “Underground Railroad,” which is nominated for seven awards, including outstanding limited or anthology series or movie;
+Film ’16) is props crew member, Meredith Hannah (B.F.A.
+Film '13) is set dresser and Tyler Blythe (B.F.A.
+Film ’11) worked on the sound crew on Amazon’s “Underground Railroad,” which is nominated for seven awards, including outstanding limited or anthology series or movie;

 Filipp Penson (B.F.A.
 Film ’10) is first assistant camera operator and B camera operator and Elise H. Clark-Johnson (B.F.A.
 Film ‘16) is buyer for HBO’s “The Flight Attendant,” which is nominated for nine awards, including outstanding comedy series;

 Matt Verschelde (B.F.A.
 Film ’08) is key grip on Hulu’s “Pen15,” nominated for four awards, including outstanding comedy series;